 These responsibilities include maintaining all systems to properly record receipt and disbursement of funds, as well as maintaining internal control systems for safeguarding County assets.
 The Comptroller is also tasked with ensuring that the County's financial records are in compliance with all Generally Accepted Accounting Principles (GAAP), obtaining an independent financial audit, composing the Comprehensive Annual Financial Report (CAFR), managing pension administration, and issuing debt.
-The Comptroller also monitors fees for the Enterprise Funds.
+The Comptroller also monitors water, sewer, and tipping fees for the Enterprise Funds.

-For the 32nd consecutive year, the County was awarded the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) of the United States and Canada for the FY 16 Comprehensive Annual Financial Report (CAFR).
+For the thirty-first consecutive year, the County was awarded the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) of the United States and Canada for the FY 15 Comprehensive Annual Financial Report (CAFR).